Biblical Theology

 Listen to this article

-In this particular verse, two kings are mentioned: the king of Debir and the king of Geder.
-These kings were among the many rulers who opposed the Israelites in their quest to possess the land of Canaan.
+Joshua 12:13 belongs to a chapter that records the kings defeated by the Israelites under Joshua’s leadership as they entered the Promised Land.
+The chapter functions as a historical ledger of the victories God gave to His people during the conquest of Canaan.
+In this particular verse two monarchs are named: the king of Debir and the king of Geder.
+Both were among the many rulers who opposed the Israelites in their quest to possess the land that had been promised to them.

 Share this: